 In the northern hemisphere, the 'season' for photographing the Milky Way in in the summer months between March and September.
 You need to shoot at New Moon - so there is no moonlight to interfere in the light display (and also on a cloud-free night!).

 Those of us who live in cities rarely have the chance to see a truly dark sky.
 To escape the light pollution of urban conurbations and really see the stars, you’ll need to head to a recognized dark sky area – and fortunately, most of us aren’t too far away from a suitable spot (see www.darksky.org).
 However, you can help get around the problem to some extent by using a special light pollution filter.

 Our galaxy, the barred spiral shape of the Milky Way, is seen side-on from earth as a band of subtle light that reaches through the night sky.
 Even in the darkest of spots it can be tricky to see it in all its glory with the naked eye, but thanks to our cameras’ long-exposure abilities we can reveal the galaxy in eye-popping detail.

 With a little planning, it’s possible to reveal the full glory of the heavens in the darkest skies with a photo and be tucked up before bedtime.
 The only equipment you really need to shoot it are a tripod, your camera, and a wide-angle lens.

-More important is to check that the conditions are right; you’ll obviously need a clear, cloudless night, but you’ll also want to avoid a full moon as it will overpower the weak light of the distant stars.
 It’s important to know where and when the Milky Way will appear, too, so here's how to go about it…

 Invaluable accessories for shooting anything astro